atharva-again/samvaad/README.md

 ### 3. Install Samvaad

-#### ⚡️ Important: Install the Correct PyTorch Version
+#### ⚡️ Important: Install the Correct PyTorch and ONNX Runtime Versions

-Samvaad and its dependencies require PyTorch (`torch`), but the version you need depends on whether you want GPU acceleration or not:
+Samvaad and its dependencies require PyTorch (`torch`) and ONNX Runtime (`onnxruntime`), but the versions you need depend on whether you want GPU acceleration or not:

 - **For GPU support (NVIDIA CUDA):**
-  - Install the GPU-enabled version of torch (replace `cu121` with your CUDA version if needed):
+  - Install the GPU-enabled versions (replace `cu121` with your CUDA version if needed):
     ```sh
     uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cu121
+    uv pip install onnxruntime-gpu
     ```
   - See the [PyTorch Get Started](https://pytorch.org/get-started/locally/) page for other CUDA versions.

 - **For CPU-only (no GPU):**
-  - Install the CPU-only version of torch:
+  - Install the CPU-only versions:
     ```sh
     uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cpu
+    uv pip install onnxruntime
     ```

 **Why?**
-If you do not install torch first, the dependency resolver may download a large GPU version (with CUDA libraries) even if you only want CPU, or vice versa.
-Installing torch explicitly ensures you get the right version for your hardware.
+If you do not install these packages first, the dependency resolver may download large GPU versions (with CUDA libraries) even if you only want CPU, or vice versa.
+Installing them explicitly ensures you get the right versions for your hardware.
+ONNX Runtime is used for fast embedding inference and cross-encoder reranking.

 #### Install all other dependencies